 Subscribe for full access to DiGiCo's products in full detail

 DiGiCo's revenues were less than $100M in 2023.
-Caretta Research has split DiGiCo's revenue into 4 different product categories, the largest of which is live production consoles.
+Caretta Research has split DiGiCo's revenue into 4 different product categories, the largest of which is live production audio consoles.
 For full access to DiGiCo's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to DiGiCo's revenue in full detail